DavidHayes2/CleanData/README.md

 6. Appropriately label the data set with descriptive variable names

-7. Identify measurements on the mean and standard deviation and create one data set
+7. Identify measurements on the mean and standard deviation and create one data set (using *grep*).
+86 variables were identifed with grep searching for **mean* and *std**.

 8. Create a second, independent tidy data set with the average of each variable for each activity and each subject using *aggregate* function.
+Each Subject is processed individually.

 9. Tidy Column Names (remove round brackets & commas and make more meaninful Subject and Activity Names)